matplotlib/matplotlib/doc/users/next_whats_new/per_subplot_mosaic.rst

 Per-subplot keyword arguments  in ``subplot_mosaic``
 ----------------------------------------------------

-It is now possible to pass keyword arguments through to the creation to each specific call to ``add_subplot`` in `.Figure.subplot_mosaic` and `.pyplot.subplot_mosaic` :
+It is now possible to pass keyword arguments through to Axes creation in each specific call to ``add_subplot`` in `.Figure.subplot_mosaic` and `.pyplot.subplot_mosaic` :